 Seeing as YouTube TV doesn’t have any 4K content, the only Ultra HD content available from the company is via the standard YouTube site.
 Free 4K videos tend to come in the form of striking nature documentaries, global travel explorations and mouth watering cooking shows.
 You can catch the odd movie trailer in 4K, too.

 You’ll have to do a little digging if you want to buy or rent a 4K title.
 Most of them fall into the movie, rather than show, category.
 For example, there are nostalgic box sets like the entire Harry Potter saga along with captivating dramas like Captain Phillips and recent hits like Joker.
+For recommendations on what to watch on YouTube TV, visit our guide to the best movies and shows on YouTube TV.

 What’s the recommended internet speed for 4K streaming on YouTube TV?